huyphutran/huyphutran.github.io/README.md

 **E-commerce Business Development Team Leader(Remote)**
 *Duration: 12/2020 – 6/2023*
 - Conduct market research and product analysis to identify new trends in E-commerce sites.
-- Established relationships with brands and distributors, negotiating prices and terms.
+- Established relationships with brands and distributors, negotiating prices and terms achieving 15% Lead increase.
-- Create and track tasks KPI for team members on Jira.
+- Create and track tasks KPI for team members on Jira achieved Q1 2023 revenue of USD 357,126.08, marking a 1.98x increase from Q4 2022.
 - Take part in developing new processes or procedures, and continually put into practice how to improve the processes.
+- Procurement Optimization: Enhanced data management, achieving a 20% reduction in processing times.

+**Achievements**
+- 2023 TOP Contributor Award (Increase Company Revenue from $80,000/month to $100,000 - $150,000 in Q1).

 ## Education
 - **Saigon Technology University, Ho Chi Minh**